pbertera/tivano/README.md

 ## Status of the project

-You can consider tivano as a 'working beta'
+You can consider tivano as a 'working alpha', you're free to use at your own risk.
+The 0.0.2-alpha relase has a great and useful feature set.

+Please report every bug to me. pietro@bertera.it

+Suggestion and contributions are welcome!!

 ## Intro